-For most of us, the risk of a losing everything in a flood is NOT something we lie awake in bed worrying about at night.
+For most of us, the risk of a losing everything in a flood is NOT something we lie awake worrying about at night.

-It's an understandable bias, because statistically speaking, you'll probably never have to deal with it… until it happens and then suddenly you're part of that dreaded statistic.
+It's an understandable bias, because statistically speaking, the average person will never have to deal with it… but then it happens and suddenly YOU are part of that dreaded statistic.

-Like most natural disasters, a flood has the capacity to wipe out everything you own in a matter of seconds… so if there is ANY risk that your property is situated in a flood plain – is it really work rolling the dice on this?
+Like most natural disasters, a flood has the capacity to wipe out everything you own in a matter of seconds… so if there is ANY risk that your property is situated in a flood zone – is it really worth rolling the dice on this?

 Why It's Important